kasimirdederichs/kasimirdederichs.github.io/publications.md

 Dederichs, K. & Kruse, H. (2023) Who Stays Involved?
 A Longitudinal Study on Adolescents’ Participation in Voluntary Associations in Germany, European Sociological Review. <br/>
 Dederichs, K. (2022) Volunteering in the United Kingdom During the COVID-19 Pandemic: Who Started and Who Quit?, Nonprofit and Voluntary Sector Quarterly. <br/>

+Dissertation: Who (else) is involved? - How voluntary associations connect and separate us, University of Oxford, available ([here](https://ora.ox.ac.uk/objects/uuid:8bd5ab58-4f37-4f14-abe3-915a9619c2b6))

 <br/><br/>

-Below, you can find more information about each of these articles.
+Below, you can find more information about each article.

 <br/><br/>
 # Dederichs, K. & F. van Tubergen ([2025](https://doi.org/10.1215/00703370-12349287)) Who Partners With Whom in Diverse Societies?
 A Multigroup Perspective on Union Formation and Religious Boundaries in the Netherlands - Demography